-- Elimination of the PTC program and all PTC degrees. - Three faculty FTE associated with the program are retained with 2 FTE moved to Liberal Studies and one FTE moved to Writing. - Communications faculty moved to Liberal Studies consider the creation of mission-driven options in areas like Health and Risk Communication, Environmental Ethics, and Data Communication and Visualization. - To ensure that graduate degrees awarded by the institution are related to the mission, communications faculty and potential students should utilize the Interdisciplinary Master of Science program.
+- Elimination of the PTC program and all PTC degrees. - Three faculty FTE associated with the program are retained with 2 FTE moved to Liberal Studies and one FTE moved to Writing. - Communications faculty are moved to Liberal Studies consider the creation of mission-driven options in areas like Health and Risk Communication, Environmental Ethics, and Data Communication and Visualization. - Creation of a mission-driven option in Liberal Studies will ensure that critical communications learning opportunities will continue to be available at Montana Tech as a degree option. - There are a number of possible approaches to continuing to support graduate students who wish to pursue a Master's degree that has an emphasis in communications that is missionrelated.
+Models that should be considered include: - Students utilize the Interdisciplinary Master of Science program.
 Because this program has built in collaborations with science and engineering departments, graduates will receive a rigorous curriculum of Technical and Scientific Communications. - Based on recent graduates and current students in the Masters of TC program, many students are already connecting their degree work through graduate projects with Science and Engineering (e.g. Computers Science, Mining, and Environmental Engineering).
-The IMS program will allow future Communications students to formalize these collaborations.
+The IMS program will allow future Communications students to formalize these collaborations. - A potential alternative MS degree option for students that is discussed in the Research and Graduate School section of this document.